 624 N. Milwaukee Avenue - Finstad Eat Shoppe

-Built in 1926-27, the current building at 624 N. Milwaukee Avenue seems to always been home to a restaurant.
+Built in 1926-27, the current building at 624 N. Milwaukee Avenue has been home to several restaurants.
 It was built on the site of a former blacksmith shop and tire store dating back before 1897.
-The Finstad Eat Shoppe, owned and operated by Miss Gyda Finstad, moved into the new building in 1927 and became the first of five restaurants to do business at this location.
-With over 90 years of history, the restaurant tradition continued at 624 N. Milwaukee Avenue with the opening of The Green Room in 2013.
+The Finstad Eat Shoppe, owned and operated by Miss Gyda Finstad, moved into the new building in 1927 and became the first restaurant to do business at this location.
+The restaurant tradition continues at 624 N. Milwaukee Avenue with current occupant The Green Room which opened in 2013.

 Backstory and Context